13/4/2024

 Lisa Edelbacher I friendship.is

-Anyone who eats at Jochen Neustifter's house is soon met with one or the other contradiction.
+Anyone who eats at Jochen Neustift's house is soon met with one or the other contradiction.
 It serves sushi made from dumplings and falafel.
 There are guests in festive dress and others in waist pants.
 You can find beer from the area and wines from Moldova.
 Can that, can that be a tavern?
 However, says Jochen Neustifter, 48, who, with his Jo's restaurant and catering in Vorchdorf, Upper Austria, is softening the lines between traditional and experimental cooking.
 A concept

-which has already earned him a hood and a star and in Vorchdorf no less than the status of an institution.
+Which has already earned him a hood and a star and in Vorchdorf no less than the status of an institution.
 Jochen Neustifter also sees the tavern crisis as an opportunity to face the spirit of the times and drive innovation forward.
 What does it take?
 Creativity, a bit of courage and possibly even the odd contradiction.

-Twenty years ago, you opened Jo's Restaurantin Vorchdorf, at a time when family-run businesses were dominant.
-You, on the other hand, were the first restaurateur in your family.
+Twenty years ago, you opened Jo's restaurant Vorchdorf, at a time when family-run businesses were dominant.
+You, on the other hand, were the first restorer in your family.
 Looking back, was that more of an advantage or disadvantage?
 It's true, back then, a tavern was still a family affair.
 It was certainly an advantage that I did not claim to run a tavern in the traditional sense.
 I didn't want to reduce my menu to schnitzel and roast pork, that was clear to me from the start.
 As a result, I did not enter into direct competition with the old, family-run taverns in the area.
 But like any new company, you have to prove yourself first, and you also have to remain flexible later on.
 But that can also be an advantage.

 In what way?
 The pandemic has shown that the catering industry, even more than other industries, must adapt to the spirit of the times.
-In my opinion, traditional companies that have rehearsed the same work processes for decades found it more difficult to react to changes.
+In My Opinion, traditional companies that have rehearsed the same work processes for decades found it more difficult to react to changes.

 So anyone who wants to rethink the tavern must also rethink one or the other tavern tradition?
 I think that the debate is being conducted with a lot of melancholy, but the traditional tavern would no longer be up to date today.
 As a social meeting place, it was exclusively reserved for men, women were only seen in service, and you can imagine that they did not just have the most pleasant place to work.
 By the way, it is such a thing with traditions, they are not a rigid construct, but are also subject to change, of course.

 Where does nostalgia come from then?
 I think it comes from a longing for a past, a more carefree time.
-The tavern is a place where these memories can persist.
+The Tavern is a place where these memories can persist.

 Is a tavern now closing, so are people also deprived of their memories?
 Yes, and it may be painful, but completely honest: Who would still want to eat in such a smoky, noisy environment today?
 Quite apart from the fact that there was no food at all in most taverns.

 Our eating habits have also changed.
 More than ever, people are paying attention to the quality and origin of their food.
 Absolutely.
 We simply no longer eat as we did fifty years ago, and the guest houses must also react to this in the future.
-In my opinion, it is no longer possible to describe cheese spaetzle as a vegan dish on the menu.
+In My Opinion, it is no longer possible to describe cheese spaetzle as a vegan dish on the menu.

 With Jo's Restaurant, you've taken a different path.
 In addition to classic dishes, the menu also includes sushi and falafel, and your cooking style is considered creative and modern.
 How is this received by the guests?
 Fortunately, there are other taverns in Vorchdorf that offer a classic menu.
 This gives me the freedom to also offer emergency reports.
 I can also understand why you can't do anything with tagine and falafel, but to be honest, I've rarely seen guests get irritated.
 The mists are delighted with a creative and surprising menu.
 A visit to a restaurant is therefore also an experience.